 NHS England’s board has delegated some of its duties and responsibilities to Board Committees.
 These Committees provide regular assurance to the board on their specific areas delegated to them and, by exception, escalate issues that merit full board discussion and decision.
 They are led by non-executive directors and include:

-The Audit and Risk Assurance Committee reviews and monitors the integrity of the financial statements, financial and regulatory compliance, the systems of internal and control and the external and internal audit process.
+The ARAC meets five times per year and reviews and monitors the integrity of the financial statements, financial and regulatory compliance, the systems of internal and control and the external and internal audit process.

-The Quality Committee objectively reviews of quality, to ensure continued improvements to patient care, experience and safety.
+The Quality Committee meets five times per year and objectively reviews quality, to ensure continued improvements to patient care, experience and safety.
 The Committee provides assurance that NHS England ensures continued improvements in quality of services and outcomes in relation to the safety of services, patient care and experience.
-Membership will include a number of Patient and Public Voice members.
+Membership will include a number of patient and public voice members.

 People and Remuneration Committee

-The People and Remuneration Committee’s duties include overseeing the delivery of the overall workforce strategy for the NHS, ensuring there is a single coherent remuneration policy for NHS England and approving remuneration for senior executives.
+The People and Remuneration Committee, which meets five times per year, oversees the delivery of the overall workforce strategy for the NHS, ensures there is a single coherent remuneration policy for NHS England and approves remuneration for senior executives, as well as overseeing appointment and remuneration matters for integrated care boards and trusts.

-The committee oversees the work of the ‘new NHS England’ organisational change programme, including ensuring NHS England meets its duties as a receiving organisation of employees and functions from NHS Digital and Health Education England.
+This is a time-limited committee which meets monthly to oversee the work of the ‘new NHS England’ organisational change programme, including ensuring NHS England meets its duties as a receiving organisation of employees and functions from NHS Digitial and Health Education England.